 AT&T | Unlimited 55 Plus | $60/month or two lines for $80/month - AT&T's feature-packed unlimited plan

 AT&T has an exclusive deal for seniors, but you've got to be over 55 and living in Florida.
 If you fit this criteria, you can get two unlimited data, calls, and text lines for just $80 a month or one for $60.
 You'll be able to use your plan in the US, Mexico, and Canada, and 5G service is included at no extra cost.
 You can also text to more than 120 countries for free, and you'll get spam and fraud call blocking.
-If you don't live in Florida, AT&T's regular unlimited plans are another option, though many are more expensive than this discounted Unlimited 55 Plus offer.
+If you don't live in Florida, try the Value Plus Plan for $50/month; sadly, it's limited to one line of data.

 Pros: Unlimited 5G data, discount for Florida residents over 55

 Best cell phone plan for seniors at Verizon